 - Toiletries – tampons and pads, shampoo and conditioner, deodorant, body wash, lotion, adult size diapers

 Every year on the Saturday before Mother’s Day the US Postal Service holds the Stamp Out Hunger Food Drive.
-Its easy to participate just gather non-perishable food items in a bag and leave it near your mailbox.
-Be sure and spread the word and encourage your neighbors to participate.
+It’s easy to participate just gather non-perishable food items in a bag and leave it near your mailbox.
+Be sure and spread the word and encourage your neighbors to participate each year.